PeterDrake/liber_pythonis/level_v/markdown/empirical_rule.md

 When examining the graph of a normal curve, you'll notice that the mean of the distribution occurs at the point on the horizontal axis that corresponds to the peak of the normal curve.

 You can also identify the standard deviation of a normal curve just by looking at the graph.
 The trick is to find the ***points of inflection*** of the normal curve.
 These are points where the curves switches from bending up like a smile to bending down like a frown.
 When a piece of a graph is bending up like a smile, we say that part of the curve is ***concave up***.
 When a piece of a graph is bending down like a frown, we say that part of the curve is ***concave down***.
-The points of inflection are the poits where the curve switches its concavity.
+The points of inflection are the points where the curve switches its concavity.
 A normal curve has exactly two points of inflection.
 Each them have a horizontal coordinate that is exactly one standard deviation away from the mean.
 The figure below illustrates these ideas.

 ![Normal curve with mean and points of inflection marked](../images/normal_anatomy.png)